Gopooo/SSRC-Audio-Tool/README.md

 Thanks to everyone in the Skylanders reverse-engineering server and modding communities who has documented the game formats, experimented with the files, and shared their findings.

+## Rebuilding the Modified Wii ISO

+After you finish replacing the audio and have copied the modified `Streams2.dat` back into the extracted game files, you need to rebuild the Wii ISO before testing it.

+You can use **Wiimms ISO Tools (WIT)** again to rebuild the extracted game directory into a new ISO.

 ## Disclaimer

 This is an unofficial community-made modding tool and is not affiliated with or endorsed by Activision, Toys for Bob, Beenox, Nintendo, or Audiokinetic.